LaunchAcademy/posting-to-express-with-prisma-fac/README.md

-# Posting to Express with Objection
+# Posting to Express with Prisma

 Let's build an application with a database to track our hobbies.
 The frontend React is provided so that we can focus on the backend Express.